menandmice/micetro_docs/guides/implementation/mfa_okta.rst

 Integrating with Okta
 =====================
-Streamline your authentication process by integrating with Okta for MFA and SSO functionalities.
-After configuration, Micetro's login page will feature a button directing users to Okta's authentication URL.
+Integrating Micetro with Okta can simplify the authentication process by providing Multi-Factor Authentication (MFA) and Single Sign-On (SSO) functionalities.
+After configuration, Micetro's login page will include a button that, when clicked, directs users to Okta's authentication URL, where they can complete the authentication process using their Okta credentials and gain access to Micetro without the need to enter their login credentials repeatedly.

 Dependency Checklist
 ---------------------
 * Configure and enable SSO and MFA in Okta.